kekePower/ssdd/README.md

 % clang ssdd.c resources.c -o ssdd `pkg-config --cflags --libs gtk+-3.0`
 ```

 This produces the binary `ssdd` which you can place in your $PATH.
 I place mine in `~/bin`.
-You can strip if, but it'll only save you a few kilobytes, so it's basically unnecessary...
+You can strip it but it'll only save you a few kilobytes, so it's basically unnecessary...

 ## Configure Openbox to use it.